Holdout Test

 TL;DR: What is Holdout Test?

-Holdout Test a type of experiment where a portion of the audience is excluded from seeing a campaign to measure its true incremental impact.
+Holdout Test is an experiment where a portion of the audience does not see a campaign.
+This measures the campaign's true incremental impact.

 What is Holdout Test?